h15200/notes/typescript.md

 `class Person implements Printable {}` adding keyword 'implements' and the interface name in the class declaration will let ts know that the class SHOULD satisfy the interface requirements.

+## Type Guard

+Allows to tell typescript which data type you are dealing with at certain points of the code.
+Remember, an annotation with union | will limit syntax and method to one that's common to all data types unioned, which is bad.

+for strings, numbers, booleans, symbols and ALL other primitive types `if (typeof thing === 'string') {} // don't forget that the type check is a string. 'number', 'string', 'boolean', etc..`

+syntax for objects, Date, arrays, classes, anything with a constructor function `if (thing instanceof Array) {}` wrap all code that applies with curly braces